Adopting A Cocker Spaniel - Pros and Cons?

 • Older dogs are more likely to be housetrained.
 Need I say more?

 • For some senior or more mature owners, a puppy may prove too much to handle.
-For those owners, adopting a cocker spaniel adult would perhaps be an ideal option.
+Adopting an adult cocker spaniel would be an ideal option for those owners.

 • An 0lder rescue dog tends to be more loving and more likely to develop a strong bond with its new owner.
-Perhaps the reason for this is that they crave the security and love of a forever home and appreciate the love you offer them.
+Perhaps this is because they crave the security and love of a forever home and appreciate the love you offer them.

 Potential Negative Points of Adopting A Cocker Spaniel

-The dog may be so traumatized that he no longer trusts humans and, as a result, he may have become unfriendly, even aggressive.
+The dog may be so traumatized that he no longer trusts humans, and, as a result, he may become unfriendly, even aggressive.

 The dog may not have been socialized enough as a puppy and is either aggressive or scared of his own shadow.